 It turned out my concerns about virtually all of this were unnecessary.
 I got really good at changing diapers, excellent at swaddling, turned out to oddly enjoy cleaning her nose, and the first time I was projectile vomited on, I played it fairly cool.
 I won’t try to make parenting sound easy because it’s not, but I was way better at it than I imagined I'd be.

 So when my wife and I were expecting our second kid, my nervousness was replaced with enthusiasm.
 Equipped with the knowledge from raising our first child, we knew we could do things better, and we had better ideas of what to expect.
-From my own perspective, I was so excited to meet this little guy.
+But after my daughter had shown me how wonderful kids could be, I was so excited to meet this little guy.
 I knew he’d be a good kid, and a good person, would do good in the world, enjoy happiness, and become enriched with the good stuff life has to offer.
 I wanted his sister to have a playmate, and a friend in adulthood.
 I wanted to see how he’d be different from her and the rest of us, but also how he’d be similar.
 I wanted to make things together with him, and maybe see him grow up, fall in love, and become someone else’s dad.

 Part of helping toddlers through life’s complexities involves explaining things that will be happening in the future.
 It could be telling them that in 5 minutes the TV is turning off, or the following day they’re going to school, or in our case, telling our girl she was going to be a big sister.
 We read books about babies, watched TV shows about siblings, talked about babies and pregnancy, and made sure she was aware of what was going on and what would happen.
 We could tell she was starting to get excited about all kinds of things, like no longer being the youngest, and having a playmate, and being able to help take care of him.

 A week before our son would have been full-term, my wife went in for a routine ultrasound.
-Because of her age, they did them every week, and up to that point there had been little to no cause for alarm.
+Because of her age, “routine” meant every week, and up to that point there had been little to no cause for alarm.
 But she was texting me that the baby wasn’t moving, and she was waiting for the doctor.
 Another text came shortly after that she was still waiting.
-Then the phone rang, and I don’t think I’ll ever be able to forget the guttural crying on the other end, and learning from her that our son had died and we didn’t know why.
+Once the phone rang and I picked up, the sound I heard was like hearing my best friend being stabbed.
+For me, it marked the beginning of the nightmare.
+Our son had died and we didn’t know why.

 Both miscarriages and stillbirths are extremely common, and they’re one of those topics our culture doesn’t talk about often.
 A miscarriage is technically any baby that doesn’t make it past 20 weeks, while a stillbirth is any baby that makes it longer than that.
-I don’t want to diminish the heartbreak that a miscarriage carries, because they’re extremely tough.
+Having been through a miscarriage, I don’t want to diminish the heartbreak they carry, because they’re extremely tough.
 I genuinely believe that each week is a little different for people.
-For me, I felt a little guilty that I wasn’t more upset when we had a miscarriage back in 2020.
+For me, I'd felt a little guilty that I wasn’t more upset when we had a miscarriage back in 2020.
 But the baby at that point felt almost more conceptual, even though they were obviously quite real.
 This was really different though.
 We knew his gender, we’d seen his face and toes and ears and stuff on ultrasounds, and he had almost made it all the way.
-We were quite ready to start our new chapter with him, and now we'd have to accept this wouldn't be happening.
+We were excited and had all kinds of plans for our lives together, and now we'd have to accept this wouldn't be happening.

-These are the weirder “working from home” moments that really highlight how isolating it can be.
-When bad news hits, nearby people can immediately tell from overhearing, looks on faces, and body language that something's not right.
+This is an example of one of the weirder “working from home” moments that really highlight how isolating it can be.
+When bad news hits in an in-person office, nearby people can immediately tell from overhearing, looks on faces, and body language that something's not right.
 But in my case, I had to figure out how and who to tell at work.
 It crossed my mind that the optics of how I delivered this news might reflect on me later, but I didn’t really care.
 Who wants to make a phone call or schedule a Zoom meeting at a time like this?
 I sent an oddly unceremonious Slack message to my boss and closest colleague.
 They sent their condolences, and my boss told me not to worry about work for the rest of the week.

-My general propensity is to fix things.
+My default behavior in chaos is to try to fix things.
 I guess it makes me feel helpful and useful, and it tends to deescalate tense situations.
-The next best thing in scenarios like this is to just do whatever I can to be useful, so I volunteered to call our family and deliver our news.
+When something literally can't be fixed, I just do whatever I can to be useful, so I volunteered to call our family and deliver our news.
 Family connotes a lot of different things to different people.
 We're fortunate enough to have a terrific family on both sides.
 Our parents, our siblings, our nieces and nephews, they were all excited for us and were expecting my call to be cheerful news that their new family member had arrived a little early.
+Everyone took the news pretty hard, and I think this began a lot of grieving processes for a lot of people.
+Cousins who were banking on another cousin were shocked and saddened.
+Aunts and uncles were devastated, having been through their own scares and knowing what was really at stake.
+Grandparents were saddled with the difficult job of being there for their kids while still grieving the grandson they'd lost before they could even hold him.

 Amidst trying to navigate all of these difficult steps with grace and composure, dozens of questions were constantly vying for our attention.
 What went wrong?
 Was it our fault?
 Is it possible they made a mistake and he’s okay?
 Will we be able to try again?
 Would we even want to?
 How and when will we know these things?
 How does the birth process differ?
 Is my wife’s health at risk in any way?
 Does being in Texas make matters worse?
 How can I help support my wife’s recovery?
 How will I move past this crippling grief?
 Will we be able to see him?
 Will he look normal?
 How will I feel if he doesn’t, and what does that say about me?
 Will we be expected to do a funeral?
 How should we handle his remains?
 How much does something like that cost?
 Do we want an autopsy to help identify the cause of death?
 Could we handle that being done?